Zabulon skipper: Flight

 This butterfly is on the wing from March to April and again in August to October in the south; and from May to July and again in August to September in the north.

 Life cycle

 Males perch all day in search for females.
 Usually, courtship takes place in the afternoon.
 However, it will occasionally happen as early as 8:20 a.m.
 Females lay their eggs singly on the underside of host plant leaves.
 The larva is either brown or green, both sometimes having a pinkish hue.
 It is often indistinguishable from closely related larvae.
 The chrysalis is often formed inside a leaf shelter.
 It is brown with the abdomen being a lighter brown and having small black dots.
 The overwintering stage is unknown.
 The Zabulon skipper has two broods per year.

 Host plants

-Recorded food plants of the caterpillars are grasses such as Agrostis, Dactylis, Elytrigia, Eragrostis, Leymus, Poa, Puccinellia and Tridens.
+Recorded food plants of the caterpillars are grasses such as Agrostis, Dactylis, Elymus (syn.
+Elytrigia), Eragrostis, Leymus, Poa, Puccinellia and Tridens.